goosull/2023_2_Itrust2/docs/iteration1.md

 - An HCP and a patient are registered in the iTrust2 system.
 - An iTrust2 user is logged into the system.
+- The HCP must have begun documenting an office visit.

 #### Main Flow